dd9jn/rfc4880bis/rfc4880bis.md

 A new random initialization vector MUST be used for each message.
-Failure to do so for each message will lead to a catastrophic failure depending on the used AEAD mode.
+Failure to do so for each message will lead to a catastrophic failure depending on the used encryption mode.

 ### EAX Mode